Jpoliachik/justinpoliachik/_posts/2021-12-24-website-redesign.md

 Why?
 ![justinpoliachik.com Before](/images/2021-12-24-website-redesign-origsite.jpg)

-- It's boring!
+It's _boring!_

 I'm much more creative and visual than the current site reflects.
-- With Hugo static site genration, I can only post Markdown files with limited ability to customize and add richer content.
-I'd like to add p5js generative art components and other media.
-- No separation between short quick posts, and long-form content (project case studies, for example)
+It also doesn't support anything other than basic markdown posts.

+I'd like to spice it up with some generative art, a friendlier bio, and a place for long-form content like projects and case studies.

-### Why Now?
+### But Why Now?

 - I'm inspired by seeing other personal sites, and in this new remote-first world I want to be open and inviting for others to connect with.
 - I want to flex my design muscles a bit.
 This is a good exercise to solve problems for myself, learn Figma, and post about my process.